shahidhk/pangaea/README.md

 All commands assuming that the current directory is the project root
 You may want to add `pangaea/bin` to your `PATH`

-### Config

-All configuration is set in `.pangaea` in the project root

-`KUBE_LOGGING` enables the logging addon using fluentd, elasticsearch, and kibana
-`KUBE_MONITORING` enables the monitoring addon using kubelet's cadvisor, influxdb, and grafana
-`KUBE_GCR_CREDENTIALS` sets up credentials so that the Kubernetes node can pull images from a private Docker Google Cloud Registry

 ### Vagrant

 Set `PROVIDER=vagrant` in `.pangaea`